Many startups fail as a result of one thing - running out of cash. Overcome this challenge…

 Outline your financial growth strategy

-It is frequently the case that due process has not been followed when preparing financial projections for a startup business, and the resulting figures do not reflect either the company ’s strategy or the realities of delivering that strategy.
+It is frequently the case that a due process has not been followed when preparing projections for your start-up business, and the resulting figures do not reflect either the company’s strategy or the realities of delivering that strategy.
 A financial model provides a robust framework to map out your assumptions and support the process of producing financial projections.
 The process of preparing a financial model with the assistance of a professional can be incredibly insightful for founders, challenging you to consider the key drivers of the business, while informing you of key data such as spending levels and timing and the cash burn rate.

-During a pitch to a potential investor, it might not always be necessary to flesh out every little detail (remember that investors are time–poor and may only glance at your high–level figures).
+During a pitch to a potential investor, it might not always be necessary to mention every little detail in the financial model (remember that investors are time-poor and may only glance at your high-level figures).
 But they will most likely request a copy of your financial model prior to or after your meeting, and challenging your figures during the pitch can be a sort of due diligence for investors to see if you have done your homework and have taken the trouble to understand a crucial part of running a business – financial management.

 Investors will also want you to explain how much funding you need and where it will be going.
 Having undergone the financial modelling process, you will develop a significantly improved understanding of your numbers and preparedness for those investor meetings.